KYB for boarding Sub-Merchants

 KYB, KYC, CIP...what's the difference?

-KYB appears as a lot of different acronyms - Know Your Customer ("KYC") or Customer Information Process ("CIP"), which encompass authenticating consumers as well as businesses.
-KYB is an offshoot of KYC or CIP procedures that more specifically refers to validating a business existence, good standing, and verifying that the true business is sanctioning the commercial engagement with you.
-A business may be your customer (business-to-business, "B2B") or it may be the one to offer your services to its own vetted audience of consumers (business-to-business-to-consumer, "B2B2C").
+KYB appears as a lot of different acronyms - Know Your Customer (KYC) or Customer Identification Process (CIP), which encompass authenticating consumers as well as businesses.
+KYB is different from KYC or CIP procedures that more specifically refers to validating a business existence, good standing, and verifying that the true business is sanctioning the commercial engagement with you.
+A business may be your customer (business-to-business, B2B) or it may be the one to offer your services to its own vetted audience of consumers (business-to-business-to-consumer, "B2B2C").
 Because this section is dedicated to customers enabling a single use case for multiple businesses to reach consumers, we refer to it as KYB.

 My customer is already heavily regulated!
 Why should I have to go back and do the work regulators are already doing?